Train-In-Blocks-Ltd/Landing/content/blog/world-refill-day-2022.md

 *Make reuse the new normal*

-In the wake of the pandemic, our habits have changed and we need to remind people that it’s perfectly safe to choose to reuse.
+In the wake of the pandemic, our habits have changed and there's a need to remind people it’s perfectly safe to choose to reuse.
 Help us make a splash on social media and remind everyone to dig out their reusable bottle again.
 Share a selfie of you and your reusable bottle, cup or container and tell the world you’re taking action on plastics by choosing to reuse this #WorldRefillDay.

 *Tell your business to act*

 Let your favourite brands know YOU want to see them do more to reduce single-use plastic by offering reusable options, tell them you want to #ChooseToReuse by calling them out on social media.

 *Share the love*

 Show some love to the amazing businesses that have been powering the #RefillRevolution by supporting them this #WorldRefillDay.
 Let the businesses not yet accepting reusables, or offering refill/reuse options, know you want to be able to #ChooseToReuse.

+## Keep your bottle

+Research suggests that buying a reusable water bottle rather than a single use plastic bottle could stop over 1,000 plastic bottles littering the ocean (over the course of 3 years).
+Plus, reusable water bottles can last a long time.
+We take them everywhere – to work, school, university, the gym: the list is endless.

+These will not be made from single-use plastic.
+Instead, they are made from significantly more durable types of plastic.
+These reusable plastic water bottles are commonly used as promotional items for companies, popular with those doing sports.
+As a nation, we collect a lot of them and, after use, you can either keep it for next time or take it down to your local refuse and recycling centre (a.k.a the tip).